Protein powder for losing weight and building muscles

 Protein powder overdose

 Too much protein is normally not a health hazard.
-However, it is not expedient to supply the body with such large amounts of proteins that it can't metabolize them sensibly.
-An excessive protein intake can lead to undesirable effects such as diarrhea or bloating, even in healthy people.
+However, it is not expedient to supply the body with such large amounts of proteins that it cannot metabolise them sensibly.
+An excessive protein intake can lead to undesirable effects such as diarrhoea or bloating, even in healthy people.

-These are related to the metabolism of the proteins: If too much protein is available, the body doesn't metabolize it to muscle mass but to carbohydrates and ultimately to fat.
+These are related to the metabolism of the proteins: If too much protein is available, the body does not metabolise it to muscle mass but to carbohydrates and ultimately to fat.
 This usually achieves exactly the opposite of the desired effect: Very few consumers of protein preparations want to gain weight instead of optimal muscle building.

 Care should be taken with existing diseases, particularly the kidney.
 In the protein metabolism, ammonia is created as a breakdown product, which is converted into urea and excreted via the kidney.
 A very high protein consumption puts a strain on the kidney, because the amount of urea can no longer be filtered from the blood.